wordpress-juanmaguitar/obsidian-excalidraw-diagrams/README.md

 From Obsidian you will be able to edit diagrams and add new ones

 From the folder's path (terminal) you can pull and push to sync your files with the remote repo

+Diagrams can be found inside Obsidian by searching by:
+- tags defined each diagram
+- texts inside diagrams
+- words inside filenames

+In the repo you'll find two types of files:
+- `*.md` or `*.excalidraw.md` → these are the excalidraw diagrams managed by the [`obsidian-excalidraw-plugin`](https://github.com/zsviczian/obsidian-excalidraw-plugin)inside Obsidian (they can be opened and edited inside Obsidian when the plugin is installed and activated)
+- `*.png` → these are the images generated automatically by the `Autoexport to PNG` setting of the  plugin `obsidian-excalidraw-plugin`

+> I also found the [Enhanced GitHub](https://chrome.google.com/webstore/detail/enhanced-github/anlikcnbgdeidpacdbdljnabclhahhmd) and [Gitako](https://chrome.google.com/webstore/detail/gitako-github-file-tree/giljefjcheohhamkjphiebfjnlphnokk) extensions of Google Chome to be very useful to access and download directly from the [GitHub repo](https://github.com/wordpress-juanmaguitar/obsidian-excalidraw-diagrams) the diagrams